 The vast majority of consumer/dealer transactions go well.
-In those rare instances when problems arise, OMVIC’s Complaints and Inquiries Team provides information and services to help address the situation.
+In those rare instances when problems arise, OMVIC’s Consumer Support Services provides information and services to help address the situation.
 These services are provided free of charge to all Ontarians.

 When consumers have a complaint

-If a consumer has questions related to the purchase of a new or used vehicle, they can contact OMVIC’s Complaints and Inquiries department for information, even before purchasing.
+If a consumer has questions related to the purchase of a new or used vehicle, they can contact OMVIC’s Consumer Support Services for information, even before purchasing.

-Should problems arise after the purchase, OMVIC Complaints and Inquiries Team can provide the consumer with information about consumer protection legislation and can assist them in determining possible next steps.
+Should problems arise after the purchase, OMVIC Consumer Support Services can provide the consumer with information about consumer protection legislation and can assist them in determining possible next steps.

 Sending registered letter